-The welcome reception of GPECOM2019 will be organized at Goreme Fairychimney Valley.
+The welcome reception of GPECOM2022 will be organized at Goreme Fairychimney Valley.

-The bus transfer will be provided for party.
+The bus transfer will be provided from conference hotel to reception venue.
 The buses leave from the entrance of Perissia Hotel at 18:00.
 After the program finished, buses returning to the Perissia Hotel depart from Goreme Valley at 20:30.

 The gala dinner will be organized at Uranos Restaurant in Avanos.
 In addition to local dinner, traditional Turkish folk dances and shows will be presented at gala.
 Uranos is a perfect place with its carved rock structure to relax and enjoy the night in a cozy, yet elegant environment in companied by delicious meals and impressive shows.

 The bus transfer will be done as follows: The buses leave from the entrance of Perissia Hotel at 18:30.
 After the program finished, buses returning to the Perissia Hotel depart from Goreme Valley at 23:30.